-Here’s what our social listening research found:
+Here’s what our social media analysis found:

-In the US, Halloween isn’t just one day – it’s all month.
+Our Halloween insights revealed that in the US, Halloween isn’t just one day – it’s all month.
 Halloween has become a season of its own, eclipsing the entire month of October.
 Tweets in the US were more likely to use the phrases halloween month, halloween season, and halloween weekend.